 Middleware focuses on message transformation, protocol translation, and service composition, while MCP gateways provide centralized governance for AI agent tool access.
 MCP gateways include authentication enforcement, audit trail generation, real-time security controls, and AI-specific monitoring that middleware platforms lack.
 Some organizations use both: middleware for data transformation and MCP gateways for agent governance.

-MintMCP Gateway enables production deployment in minutes through one-click infrastructure and pre-configured policies.
-Kubernetes-native alternatives require 1-2 weeks for cluster setup and configuration.
-Custom development demands a lot of money and initial investment with a 1-2 months minimum timeline, plus 40% annual maintenance overhead—making managed platforms attractive for teams prioritizing speed and eliminating operational burden.
+MintMCP Gateway enables faster production deployment through managed infrastructure and pre-configured policies.
+Kubernetes-native alternatives can require days or weeks for cluster setup and configuration, depending on the environment.
+Custom development demands significant initial investment and ongoing maintenance, making managed platforms attractive for teams prioritizing speed and eliminating operational burden.